Converting T1-weighted MRI from 3T to 7T quality using deep learning: Discussion

 \section{Discussion}

 7T MRI holds promise for both clinical enhancement and research into brain structure and function in both health and disease \citep{Opheim2021,Duzel2019}.
 However, these efforts are limited by the low number of 7T scanners worldwide, which reduces the speed of research and development using this technology.
 We present an advanced U-Net model that can synthesize high-resolution 7T T1w MR images from 3T T1w acquisitions.
-Compared to previous studies describing 7T data synthesis \citep{cui20247tmrisynthesization3t,wang2025triadvisionfoundationmodel,Bahrami2017,Zhang2018Cascade,Qu2020}, we train our model on a much larger set of paired 3T-7T data, and our models achieve performance on our dataset that performance of previously described models.
+Compared to previous studies describing 7T data synthesis \citep{cui20247tmrisynthesization3t,wang2025triadvisionfoundationmodel,Bahrami2017,Zhang2018Cascade,Qu2020}, we train our model on a much larger set of paired 3T-7T data, and our models achieve performance on our dataset that exceeds performance of previously described models.
+Anecdotally, we noted that expanding the overall size of our architecture was the most influential modeling decision, which was undoubtedly supported by a larger sample size.
 Synthetic 7T images from our study improve the contrast and sharpness of the 3T images, enhancing their subjective appearance to MRI scientists, and preserving anatomical details while avoiding motion and magnetic field imhomogeneity artifacts common to real 7T scans.
-Most importantly, we show evidence that the synthetic increase in resolution results in enhanced brain region segmentation beyond that of the original images, showing that the value of increasing resolution might go beyond improved appearance.
+Most importantly, we show evidence that the synthetic increase in resolution results in more 7T-like brain region segmentation, showing that the value of increasing resolution might go beyond improved visual appearance.